bravedave/mvp/Readme.md

 In deployment PHP is easily maintained using Composer.
 Composer handles distribution and updating.

-This simple agnostic example is extended using a _Markdown Parser_.
+This simple agnostic example can be extended using a _Markdown Parser_.

 ## What can I do with this ?

-> _Easily extend the environment - and to publish the extension for use in this and any PSR-4 enviroment - See example at <https://github.com/bravedave/pages>_
+>_Easily extend the environment - and to publish the extension for use in this and any PSR-4 enviroment - See example at <https://github.com/bravedave/pages>_

 1.Setup a new project